keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - the kill count rises to 7, Makara is still bloodthirsty
 - Asphodel is still dealing with the birds
 - the skiffs turn around and shoot some more
+- Olivia crits and double smites Namic for 98 damage
 -